Grand Lodge of Colorado: Foreign Lodges

-The Grand Lodge of Colorado would charter lodges in three other territories, and those lodges would go on to form the Grand Lodges under the Masonic jurisidiction they now belong to.
+The Grand Lodge of Colorado would charter lodges in three other territories, and those lodges would go on to form the Grand Lodges under the Masonic jurisdiction they now belong to.
 Montana Lodge No. 9 in Virginia City, Montana would become Virginia City Lodge No. 1 and Helena Lodge No. 10 in Helena, Montana would become Helena Lodge No. 3.
 Both would be part of the formation of the Grand Lodge of Montana; Cheyenne Lodge No. 16 in Cheyenne, Wyoming (Cheyenne Lodge No. 1), Laramie Lodge No. 18 of Laramie, Wyoming (Laramie Lodge No. 3), and Evanston Lodge No. 24 of Evanston, Wyoming (Evanston Lodge No. 4) would help form the Grand Lodge of Wyoming; finally Argenta Lodge No. 21 of Salt Lake City (Argenta Lodge No. 3) would help form the Grand Lodge of Utah.